seemiller/krazy-koala/rails-from-the-closet-to-kubernetes-deployment.md

 ### Container

-Kuberentes is really nothing more than an extensible container orchestration platform.
+Kubernetes is really nothing more than an extensible container orchestration platform.
 So we need to put our application into a container.
 We can do this with a Dockerfile.
 Change into the rails-blog directory and lets take a look at the Dockerfile.

 ```shell
 cd rails-blog